On Petersson norms of generic cusp forms and special values of adjoint $L$-functions for ${\rm GSp}_4$: Introduction

 \item We next show that

 This is a local problem, but we address it by a global argument.
-If $\pi$ is endoscopic, then $\pi$ can be realized as a global theta lift from the orthogonal similitude group ${\rm GO}_{2,2}$.
-Hence, by using the Rallis inner product formula \cite{GQT2014}, we can compute $\langle f, f \rangle$ explicitly to deduce \eqref{eq:pf2} in this case.
-On the other hand, it follows from the limit multiplicity formula \cite{Shin2012} that the set of the archimedean components $\pi_\infty$ of such endoscopic representations $\pi$ is dense in the set of tempered representations of $\GSp_4(\R)$ of type (DS) or (PS).
-(Strictly speaking, we need to consider cusp forms of square-free level over totally real number fields.)
-Thus we may conclude \eqref{eq:pf2} for any $\pi_\infty$ by showing that $\widetilde{C}_\infty = \widetilde{C}_\infty(\pi_\infty)$ is analytic as a function of $\pi_\infty$. \end{itemize}
+Suppose that $\pi$ is endoscopic.
+Recall that $\pi$ is of type (DS) or (PS) at the archimedean place and unramified at all finite places.
+Since $\pi$ is endoscopic, it can be realized as a global theta lift from the orthogonal similitude group ${\rm GO}_{2,2}$.
+Hence, by using the Rallis inner product formula \cite{GQT2014}, we can show that

+for some constant $C_\infty'$ defined by doubling local zeta integral depending only on the archimedean component.
+Moreover, by explicit computation, we have